Frequently Asked Questions”My

 Click here to Examine ASF table coverages these figures show the original pages of the ASF tables issued by the government....

-If the program has been running for a while but now gets the message: “The User Preferences file is damaged or missing…” , then the file is probably corrupted and needs to be re-copied from the CD.
-If you can get there, there is a button on the Tools>UserPreferences menu to re-fetch the virgin UserPreferences file from the CD.
-Otherwise, you can manually copy the file from the CD to the LoranGPS folder.
+If the program has been running for a while but now gets the message: “The User Preferences file is damaged or missing…” , then the file is probably corrupted and needs to be re-copied from the CD or USB.
+If you can get there, there is a button on the Tools>UserPreferences menu to re-fetch the virgin UserPreferences file from the CD or USB.
+Otherwise, you can manually copy the file from the CD or USB to the SeaMarks folder.

 For any other problem, try an uninstall/re-install before calling.us.